 Do We Really Need Insurance?

-Melissa Repetski, outgoing president of the Boyette Springs Elementary School PTA in Riverview, Florida, considers insurance “a must.”
+Melissa Repetski, outgoing president of the Boyette Springs Elementary School PTA in Riverview, Fla., considers insurance “a must.”

 The fact is that anyone can sue anyone at any time.
 While not all suits have merit, in this increasingly litigious time, a modest insurance investment can certainly lead to peace of mind and—if the worst case does strike—protection.